-- 6.1.1 This section is built around a group of objectives which cover the following objectives: - C. Improve social facilities and spaces for all generations, to promote social inclusivity, foster well-being and build on the already strong sense of community and social harmony in Bovingdon - D. Protect existing Local Green Spaces, wildlife corridors and natural habitats, ensuring future developments include green space and space for wildlife - E. Enhance existing recreational spaces such as playgrounds, sports facilities or nature reserves, developing new resources such as allotments - F. Ensure public footpaths are maintained and build new footpath and cycle networks that promote greater access to the countryside, while retaining old paths and routes - G. Protect existing views from being compromised through future development - H. Protect Bovingdon's historic legacy, including existing and potential conservation areas, as designated and non-designated heritage assets - 6.1.2 Initial issues were raised through the Neighbourhood Plan survey, and these were investigated in more details to see how they could be tackled from a social/community aspect.
+- 6.1.1 This section is built around a group of objectives which cover the following objectives: - C. Improve social facilities and spaces for all generations, to promote social inclusivity, foster well-being and build on the already strong sense of community and social harmony in Bovingdon - D. Protect existing Local Green Spaces, wildlife corridors and natural habitats, ensuring future developments include green space and space for wildlife - E. Enhance existing recreational spaces such as playgrounds, sports facilities or nature reserves, developing new resources such as allotments - F. Ensure public rights of way are maintained and build new footpath and cycle networks that promote greater access to the countryside, while retaining old paths and routes - G. Protect existing views from being compromised through future development - H. Protect Bovingdon's historic legacy, including existing and potential conservation areas, as designated and non-designated heritage assets - 6.1.2 Initial issues were raised through the Neighbourhood Plan survey, and these were investigated in more detail to see how they could be tackled from a social/community aspect.
 These focused on improving access to the countryside, green spaces, parks and nature reserves.
 Following a further survey on proposed policies there was a clear desire to improve other facilities and the aesthetics of the High Street.
 92 % of those responding strongly supported existing retail employment and retail shops.
 There was little support for relocation of facilities such as the school and bowls club, to allow for improvements.
-The Parish Council have enlisted expert help to advice on how the wished-for improvements can be made without spoiling the character of what is perceived to be the heart of Bovingdon village.
+The Parish Council have enlisted expert help to advise on how the wished-for improvements can be made without spoiling the character of what is perceived to be the heart of Bovingdon village. - 6.1.3 Future uses of land in the High Street for leisure and community facilities will be carefully considered.
+The aim of the Parish Council is to make the best use of land but to retain the ability to have a communal meeting place in the High Street.